LogicHou/mysql-notes/19_explain_磁盘_SSD性能优化.md

     2 rows in set (0.00 sec)

     # 查看相关性
+    mysql> SELECT
+        id,
+        body,
-    mysql> SELECT id, body, MATCH (title,body) AGAINST ('Security implications of running MySQL as root' IN NATURAL LANGUAGE MODE) AS score
+        MATCH (title , body) AGAINST ('Security implications of running MySQL as root' IN NATURAL LANGUAGE MODE) AS score FROM
-        FROM articles WHERE MATCH (title,body) AGAINST
+        articles
+    WHERE
-        ('Security implications of running MySQL as root' IN NATURAL LANGUAGE MODE);
+        MATCH (title , body) AGAINST ('Security implications of running MySQL as root' IN NATURAL LANGUAGE MODE);
     +----+-------------------------------------+-----------------+
     | id | body                                | score           |
     +----+-------------------------------------+-----------------+